martianatwork/node-eloquent/README.md

 ```
 npm install @phpixel/node-eloquent --save

-//if using mysql driver this is peer dependency any way
+//if using mysql driver this is peer dependency anyway
 npm install mysql --save
 ```